RobertClayton/CV/README.md

 - **Communication** - Each day over the last three months, I have either been pair programming or working in an Agile team of 4-6 people.
 - **Fast and Adaptable learner** - Whilst at MakersAcademy I have been challenged to both learn a new technology and build a program in that new language within a week.
 Please view my [Projects](#projects) above.
 - **Feedback** - I enjoy and thrive off receiving feedback.
-I believe this is one of the strongest way to learn and have found it incredibly useful to my development.
+I believe this is one of the strongest ways to learn and have found it incredibly useful to my development.
-- **Analytical thinker / Problem Solver** - Having taken on some complex challenges, I have greatly expanded my Analytical abilities.
+- **Analytical thinker / Problem Solver** - Having taken on some complex challenges, I have greatly expanded my analytical abilities.
 An example would be the [Blockchain](https://github.com/RobertClayton/building_a_blockchain) project above: Understanding and building this involved diagramming, planning, discussions, prototyping and testing - before the actual building of this project.

 ***
 # Experience